Commitment + Clinical Leadership = Better Outcomes

 Strawberries are one of the most popular fruits in America, with each American consuming an average of 3.4 pounds of strawberries each year.1

-Strawberries are available in different forms, from frozen to jelly, which makes them widely versatile when it comes to adding them into different meals.
+Strawberries are available in different forms, from frozen to jelly, which makes them widely versatile when it comes to adding them to different meals.

 But what are the health benefits of eating strawberries?
 Here are some facts about strawberries and why they are a great fruit to add to your diet.